Department of Health

 Germicidal ultraviolet light installation

-The lights will be installed onto the ceilings or high on the walls in the common areas, such as dining rooms and shared activity rooms.
+The lights have been installed onto the ceilings or high on the walls in the common areas, such as dining rooms and shared activity rooms.
 This is called ‘upper-room germicidal ultraviolet lighting’.
-All lighting will be installed by qualified electrical technicians into the intervention group of aged care facilities.
+All lighting has been installed by qualified electrical technicians into the intervention group of aged care facilities.

 Safety within the study